cul/ac-academiccommons/README.md

    rails server
    ```

+## Running tests
+1. In order to run tests that require javascript you will need `phantomjs` installed.
+It can be installed using homebrew or macports.
+2. Run test locally by running `RAILS_ENV=test rake ci`.

 ## Improvements
 ### Making Application Faster
   1. We are only using one image from Font Awesome, instead we could be using a static image.